azilber/walletserver/README.md

   I've setup a dependency on the Google Performance Tools for all coins.
 This is a hard dependency, but can be removed easily by removing the build references.

+**Done**

+1. bitcoind

 **Progress**

-bitcoind builds
+Generic builds

 **TODO**

-1. Fix leveldb build
-2. Move all compile flags to attributes
+1. Move all compile flags to attributes
-3. Setup coin configs
+2. Setup generic coin configs
-4. Setup monit for coins.
+3. Save/Restore wallet.dat to/from S3.
+4. Clustring via pub/sub.
+5. Auto-share addnode logic via cluster.

+**Controlling Coin Daemons**

+Daemons are monitored and controlled via monit:

+1. 'monit status' - shows status of daemons
+2. 'monit stop bitcoind' - stops the bitcoind daemon
+3. 'monit start bitcoind' - start the bitcoind daemon

 Donations: